Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 One solution that is proposed so that cache doesn’t become stale is
 ### TTL (Time to Live)
 This strategy can be used if there is no problem with the cache being invalid for a very short time, so you can have a periodic refresh.
 Entries in the cache will be valid for only a period.
 And after that, to again get the entries, you need to fetch them again.
 So, for example, if you cache an entry X at timestamp T with TTL of 60 seconds, then for all requests asking for entry X within 60 seconds of T, you read directly from cache.
 When you go asking for entry X at timestamp T+61, the entry X is gone and you need to fetch again.
+TTL may be good where eventual consistency is required like total no of views or like on post or video but in cases like banking it may not be a good idea.
+__but in this case the cache and DB are not in sync.__

 We will look at more cache invalidation strategies in this doc through case studies.
 ### Keeping cache and DB in sync
 This can be done by the strategies like Write through cache, Write back cache, or Write around the cache.

-* **Write through cache:**
+1) **Write through cache:**
  Here, first the cache is updated and it sends back acknowledgement and then the DB is updated.
  Anything to be written is database passes from cache first(there can be multiple cache machines), storing it (updating cache), and then updating it to the database and returning success.
 If failed, changes will be reverted in the cache.
  It makes the writing slower but reads much faster.
 For a read-heavy system, this could be a great approach.